ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 # Verifier Reconciliation {#sec-verifier-rec}

 This specification describes the CoRIM format and documents how a Verifier should process the CoRIM to enable CoRIM authors to convey their intended meaning.
-A Verifier needs to reconcile its various inputs, with CoRIM being one of them.
+A Verifier needs to reconcile its various inputs, with documents in CoRIM format being one of them.
 In addition to the external CoRIM documents, the Verifier is expected to create an internal representation for each input and map each external representation to an internal one.
 By using the internal representation, the Verifier processes inputs as if they are part of a conversation, keeping track of who said what.
-The origin of the inputs is tracked as *authority*.
-The authority for the Claims in a CoRIM is the CoRIM issuer.

 Effectively, Attesters, Reference Value Providers, Endorsers, Verifier Owners, Relying Parties, and even the Verifier potentially all contribute to the conversation.
-Each producer of corresponding RATS Conceptual Messages can assert Claims about an Attester's actual or allowed state.
+These individual principals of the conversation may have their identity rooted back to some *authority* farther up the certificate chain than the signing key itself, such as a digital certificate authority intermediate or root key.
+The origin of contributions/inputs to the conversation are tracked at the granularity of authority, so CoRIM authors can predicate their reference measurements or endorsements based on existing properties rooted from the same authority.

+CoRIM inputs to the conversation include Properties within a specific Environment.
+A Property never appears outside the scope of an associated Environment, so the Environment-Property Tuple (EPT) is a data structure used to encapsulate all scope context for a given set of Properties.
+The authority for an EPT from a CoRIM is the CoRIM issuer.
+The collective content of an EPT may be referred to as lowercase property, claim, or assertion when the content need not be presented in the EPT data structure.

-The Verifier's objective is to produce a list of Claims that describe the Attester's presumed actual state.
+Important: The Verifier's objective is to produce a list of properties that describe the Attester's presumed actual state.

+Each producer of corresponding RATS Conceptual Messages can assert properties about an Attester's actual or allowed state.
-Producers of RATS Conceptual Messages can assert contradictory assertions.
+Producers of RATS Conceptual Messages can assert contradictory Properties of the same Environment.
 For example, a compromised Attester may produce false claims that conflict with the Reference Values provided by a Reference Value Provider (RVP).
-In essence, if Evidence is not corroborated by an RVP's Claims, then the RVP's Claims are not included in the internal representation of an Attester's actual state, a.k.a., Appraisal Claims Set (ACS).
+In essence, if Evidence is not corroborated by an RVP's claims, then the RVP's claims are not included in the internal representation of an Attester's actual state, a.k.a., Appraisal Claims Set (ACS).

 A Verifier relies on input from appraisal policy to identify relevant assertions included in the ACS.
 For example, if a policy requires corroborated assertions issued by a particular RVP, then those assertions may be conveyed as Attestation Results.
 The Verifier may produce new assertions as a result of an applied appraisal policy.
-For example, if an appraisal procedure finds all of the components of a subsystem are configured correctly, the policy may direct the Verifier to produce new assertions, "Subsystem=X" has the Claim "TRUSTED=TRUE".
+For example, if an appraisal procedure finds all of the components of a subsystem are configured correctly, the policy may direct the Verifier to produce new assertions, "Subsystem=X" has the Property "TRUSTED=TRUE".
 Consequently, the internal ACS structure is a reconciled conversation between several producers of RATS Conceptual Messages that has mapped each message into a consistent internal representation, has associated the identity of the corresponding RATS role with each assertion (the authority), and has applied Conceptual Message constraints to the assertion.

 The CoRIM data model specified in this document covers the RATS Conceptual Message types, "Reference Values" and "Endorsements".